lerna-lite/lerna-lite/README.md

 ### Migration for existing [Lerna](https://github.com/lerna/lerna) Users

-If you are migrating from Lerna, it should be fairly easy to just replace Lerna with Lerna-Lite in your dependencies and install necessary commands and that's about it.
-The CLI commands and options are the same, but all commands are optional installs, take a look at the quick steps shown below:
+If you are migrating from Lerna, it should be fairly easy to just replace Lerna with Lerna-Lite in your dependencies, install necessary commands and that's about it.
+The CLI commands and options are the same, but all commands are optional installs.
+Take a look at the quick steps shown below:

 1. remove Lerna from your local & global dependencies